Real-Time Air Quality: PM2.5 in NYC

 About the data

 Data are hourly measurements of PM2.5, in micrograms per cubic meter of air (µg/m3).
-External factors can sometimes affect monitor functioning.
+External factors can sometimes affect monitor functioning and make data temporarily unavailable.
 Data are preliminary and subject to change.
 Times are in Eastern Standard Time.

 Street-level monitors

 Data come from the NYC Community Air Survey's street-level monitors, which measure ground-level exposures.
+The BQE, FDR, Mott Haven, Van Wyck, Hamilton Bridge, and SI Expwy sites are supported with funds from the MTA's CBD Tolling Program.
 We apply a calibration factor to make our data comparable to DEC data and historical EPA data.

 NYS DEC monitors